santobbu/email-inbox/README.md

 ### `yarn build`

 visit [https://santobmail.netlify.com/](https://santobmail.netlify.com) to view it on live
+Remark: since cannot deploy react with server on netlify so there will no data return from server

 Builds the app for production to the `build` folder.<br>
 It correctly bundles React in production mode and optimizes the build for the best performance.